 I joined the Comparative Literature Department at Yale in 2014, after teaching two years at Brown University.
-I’ve taught courses on modern Arabic literature, the practice of literary translation, art and revolution, and modernist poetry (in French, English, Spanish, and Arabic).
-I am the author of City of Beginnings: Poetic Modernism in Beirut (PUP, 2019), a study of the modernist poetry movement in Arabic and its Cold War context.
+I’ve taught courses on Arabic literature, the practice of literary translation, the literature of sports, and modernist poetry (in French, English, Spanish, and Arabic).
+I am the author of City of Beginnings: Poetic Modernism in Beirut (PUP, 2019), a study of the modernist poetry movement in Arabic and its Cold War context, which received the Gaddis Smith International Book Prize.

 In addition to my scholarship, I regularly publish works of criticism in The New York Review of Books, The New Yorker, Harper’s Magazine, and elsewhere.
 For this work, I received the Roger Shattuck Prize for Criticism in 2013.
 I have been a fellow at the NYPL’s Cullman Center and the American Academy in Berlin.
-I was poetry editor of The Paris Review from 2011-2018.
+I was poetry editor of The Paris Review from 2011-2018 and received a Guggenheim Fellowship in 2021.

-My current project is an intellectual history of the Arab world after WWII, told through the lives and works of its poets.
+My current project, The Ruins: Arabic Poetry in an Age of Extremes (Farrar, Straus and Giroux, forthcoming), is an intellectual history of the Arab world after WWII, told through the lives and works of its representative poets.

 B.A.
 Brown University, 1999